 It was exhausting.

 And it came at a pretty high price too… my sense of self, my self-esteem, my self-respect and trust… gone…. and that’s no way to live.

 The turning point for me came at the beginning of 2009 when I was diagnosed with clinical depression and ended up on a 9-month stress leave from my corporate job.
 All that pretending, compromising, and proving had finally taken its toll.

 That’s when I decided to do something about it.

 Because here’s the truth: healthy relationships take work.
 It doesn’t matter whether you’re talking about intimate partnerships, friends, family, business relationships – even the relationship with yourself – if you want them to be healthy, you have to put in the effort.
 Healthy relationships don’t happen by accident.

 Once I figured that out, I wasn’t willing to spend one more minute suffering.
 I got to work, first healing my relationship with myself – you see, depression is less likely to occur when you love and accept yourself!

 Then I started learning everything I could about what makes relationships work and the rest is history.

 Since then I have been working with individuals and couples helping them deal with and heal their unhealthy relationships.

-Basically I help people get out of their own way, so they can live the life and have the love they truly desire.
+Basically, I help people get out of their own way, so they can live their life and have the love they truly desire.